-During 2017, the Board of Directors met eight times.
-No director attended fewer than 75% of either (i) the total number of meetings of the Board of Directors held in 2017, or (ii) the total number of meetings of the committees of the Board of Directors held in 2017 on which he or she served.
-All seven directors then in office attended the 2017 Annual Meeting of Shareholders.
-All directors are expected to attend the Annual Meeting.
-The standing committees of the Board of Directors currently consist of the Compensation Committee, the Audit Committee and the Corporate Governance and Nominating Committee.
+During 2019, the Board of Directors met six (6) times in 2019.
+No director attended fewer than 75% of either (i) the total number of meetings of the Board of Directors held in 2019, or (ii) the total number of meetings of the committees of the Board of Directors held in 2019 on which he or she served.
+All eight (8) directors then in office attended the 2019 Annual Meeting of Shareholders.
+All directors are expected to attend the 2020 Annual Meeting via virtual presence.
+The standing committees of the Board of Directors currently consist of the Compensation Committee, the Audit Committee, and the Corporate Governance and Nominating Committee.